jupyter/notebook/docs/source/notebook.md

 ### Why is it hidden?

 The directory name starts with a dot (`.`), which makes it hidden by default on many operating systems.

+## Checkpoints

+Jupyter Notebook automatically saves the state of your notebook as checkpoints.

+### What are checkpoints?

+Checkpoints are saved versions of your notebook that allow you to revert to a previous state if needed.

+### Creating a checkpoint

+A checkpoint is created automatically when you save your notebook.
+You can also manually create one from the menu.

+### Restoring a checkpoint

+To restore a checkpoint:
+1. Go to the **File** menu
+2. Select **Revert to Checkpoint**
+3. Choose the desired checkpoint version

+### Notes

+- Checkpoints help prevent data loss
+- Only a limited number of checkpoints may be stored